Phenylketonuria (PKU) is a rare but potentially serious inherited disorder.

-People with PKU can't break down the amino acid phenylalanine, which then builds up in the blood and brain.
+People with PKU cannot break down the amino acid phenylalanine, which then builds up in their blood and brain.
 This can lead to brain damage.

-At around five days old, babies are offered newborn blood spot screening to check if they have PKU or a number of other conditions.
+At around 5 days old, babies are offered newborn blood spot screening to test for PKU and many other conditions.
 This involves pricking your baby's heel to collect drops of blood to test.

 If PKU is confirmed, treatment will be given straight away to reduce the risk of serious complications.
 Treatment includes a special diet and regular blood tests.

-With early diagnosis and the correct treatment, the majority of children with PKU are able to live healthy lives.
+With early diagnosis and the correct treatment, most children with PKU are able to live healthy lives.

 About 1 in 10,000 babies born in the UK has PKU.